Transparent Procurement Process for Healthcare (MN0035)

 Support Institution(s): Minist of Finance, Professional Associations, Health civil society, organisations (CSOs), Mainstreaming Social accountability in Mongolia Project (MASAM)

-Policy AreasAnti-Corruption, E-Government, Health, Public Procurement, Public Service Delivery
+Policy AreasAnti Corruption and Integrity, E-Government, Health, Open Contracting, Public Procurement, Public Service Delivery

 To receive high quality healthcare service fitting with citizens' needs through the clients/service providers and enable information transparency.

 Brief description of commitment: